 The Group can provide no assurances that it will achieve such collections within the specified time periods, or at all.
 ERC is a measure that is also often used by other companies in the debt purchasing industry.
 However, it may be calculated differently by other companies.
-The Group reports its ERC because it represents an estimate of the anticipated future cash collections on its purchased portfolios at any point in time, which is an important supplemental measure used by its management to assess its performance, and assess the cash generation capacity of the assets backing its business.
+The Group reports its ERC because it represents an estimate of the anticipated future cash collections on its purchased portfolios at any point in time, which is an important supplemental measure used by management to assess the Group's performance and the cash generation capacity of the assets backing its business.
 The Group uses ERC as the business case forecast horizon when purchasing portfolios and the Group also uses it for accounting purposes.
-In this Prospectus, the Group present ERC on its purchased portfolios over a 120 month period.
+In this Offering Circular, the Group presents ERC on its purchased portfolios over a 120 month period.
+The table below sets forth gross 120-month ERC for the Group as of 31 December 2019, 2018 and 2017 respectively.